Mohsen Sazegara: Arrest

-Later that same year, he was arrested again on June 15, this time with his eldest son Vahid Sazegara, on the order of Tehran's Public Prosecutor Saeed Mortazavi.
-Vahid Sazegara was released July 9, but Mohsen Sazegara went on to spend 114 days in custody and 79 days on a hunger strike, during which he lost almost 50 pounds of his body weight.
-This was especially troubling, since Sazegara suffers from severe heart problems, having had two heart operations within the previous few years.
+Later that same year, he was arrested again on June 15, this time with his eldest son Vahid Sazegara, on the order of Tehran's public prosecutor, Saeed Mortazavi.
+Vahid was released July 9, but Mohsen spent 114 days in custody and 79 days on a hunger strike, during which he lost almost 50 pounds of his body weight.
 After his release from Evin Prison, he left Iran to seek medical attention in the United Kingdom.

 Continued activism

-In the United Kingdom he called for a referendum and launched an Internet petition, on which he gained the signatures of over 35,000 people.
-His continued calls for reform in Iran have led the regime to sentence him in absentia to seven years in prison, without clear charges.
+In the United Kingdom, Sazegara continued to call for a referendum to replace the Iranian Constitution.
+He launched an Internet petition that gained the signatures of over 35,000 people.
+Iran sentenced him in absentia to seven years in prison.

-In March 2005, he left the UK to attend to a job opportunity in the United States at the Washington Institute for Near East Policy as a visiting scholar.
-Following a six-month term, he left the Washington Institute for Near East Policy for Yale University's Center for International and Area Studies.
-By the end of the educational year he left Yale University to work at Harvard University as a researcher on Iran.
-As of February 2010, Sazegara has been "preaching" a "message of nonviolent action on a nightly basis," through videos calling on Iranian dissidents to avoid fragmentation and unite behind former presidential candidate Mir Hossein Mousavi.

-As of 2010, he was a visiting fellow at the George W. Bush Institute at Southern Methodist University in Dallas, Texas.
+In March 2005, Sazegara left the UK for the United States to be a visiting scholar at The Washington Institute for Near East Policy.
+Following a six-month term there, he joined Yale University's Center for International and Area Studies.
+By the end of the educational year he left Yale to work at Harvard University as a researcher on Iran.
+In 2009, Sazegara appealed for Iranian dissidents to avoid fragmentation and unite behind former presidential candidate Mir Hossein Mousavi.
+In 2010, he was a visiting fellow at the George W. Bush Institute at Southern Methodist University in Dallas, Texas.

-Sazegara is a devout Muslim, and advocates for a separation of religion and state in Iran.
+Sazegara is a devout Muslim.
+He advocates for separation of religion and state in Iran.